 Required Documents for Review Steps

-Administrators can set up committee document requirements that require a committee (or individual reviewer) to submit (upload) one or more documents before a case can be moved forward to the next step in a workflow.
+Administrators can set up document requirements that require a committee or individual reviewer to submit (upload) one or more documents before a case can be moved forward to the next step in a workflow.

-This is useful, for example, if a committee is expected to attach a formal letter, summary, recommendation, or other statement before the case can be moved forward.
+This is useful, for example, if a committee or reviewer is expected to attach a formal letter, summary, recommendation, or other statement before the case can be moved forward.

 Committee document requirements are set when adding or editing case review steps of a case or a template.
 Document requirements can be set for each committee at an individual workflow step, and all required documents for all committees at a given step must be satisfied in order for the case to move forward.